-The balance of this document provides the outcome of the gap analysis compliant with NQA-1-based requirements.
-Of the ten SQA requirements for existing software at the Level B classification ("important for safety analysis but whose output is not applied without further review"), five requirements are met at acceptable level, i.e., Software Classification, Implementation Phase, User Instructions, Acceptance Test, and Configuration Control; Requirements 1, 5, 7, 8, and 9 respectively.
-Remedial actions are recommended to meet SQA criteria for the remaining five requirements.
+Of the ten primary SQA requirements for existing software at the Level B classification ("important for safety analysis but whose output is not applied without further review"), five requirements are met at acceptable level, i.e., Software Classification, Implementation Phase, User Instructions, Acceptance Test, and Configuration Control; Requirements 1, 5, 7, 8, and 9 respectively.
+Improvement actions are recommended to meet SQA criteria for the remaining five requirements.
+This evaluation outcome is deemed acceptable because: (1) MELCOR is used as a tool, and as such its output is applied in safety analysis only after appropriate technical review; (2) User-specified inputs are chosen at a reasonably conservative level of confidence; and (3) Use of MELCOR is limited to those analytic applications for which the software is intended.